Insights into the adhesion and delamination strength of carbon films on metals by high-throughput ab initio calculations: METHODS

-namely by subtracting the total energies of the relaxed single slabs, $E_1$ and $E_2$, from the total energy of the interface in the lateral position which corresponds to the PES minimum $E_{12}^{min}$, divided by the supercell area $A$.
-Electronic charge accumulation upon interface formation ($\rho_{acc}$) is calculated as:
+where $E_1$ and $E_2$ are the total energies of the isolated slabs, relaxed with the same settings, and $A$ is the interface supercell area.
+For all relaxation calculations, the electronic self-consistency threshold is $5\times 10^{-6}$ eV and the ionic relaxation is converged when residual forces are below 0.015 eV/\AA.
+Electronic charge redistribution upon interface formation ($\rho_{red}$) is calculated as:

 where $2z_0$ is the interface distance and $\Delta \rho(z)$ is the planar average of the interface charge density difference $\Delta \rho(\textbf{r})=\rho_{12}(\textbf{r})-\rho_1(\textbf{r})-\rho_2(\textbf{r})$; $\rho_{12}(\textbf{r})$ being the volumetric charge density of the interface, while $\rho_1(\textbf{r})$ and $\rho_2(\textbf{r})$ those of the single surfaces.